nodesource/ah-fs.processor/README.md

 Additionally an `operations` property is included as well.
 Each operation represents one full `fs.readFile` execution.
-There will be one operation per group and they are indexed by the corresponding `fd` as well.
+There will be one operation per group and they are indexed by the corresponding open resource `id` as well.

 An `operation` has the following properties: